HTTP-RPC/Kilo/README.md

 ```

 ### Typed Access
 `BeanAdapter` can also be used to facilitate type-safe access to deserialized JSON data.
-For example, `JSONDecoder` would parse the content returned by the previous example into a collection of map and list values.
-The `adapt()` method of the `BeanAdapter` class can be used to efficiently transform this loosely typed data structure into a strongly typed object hierarchy.
+For example, `JSONDecoder` would parse the data returned by the previous example into a collection of map and list values.
+The `adapt()` method of the `BeanAdapter` class can be used to efficiently map this loosely typed data structure to a strongly typed object hierarchy.
 This method takes an object and a result type as arguments, and returns an instance of the given type that adapts the underlying value:

 ```java
 public static <T> T adapt(Object value, Type type) { ... }